Mrs Loyns is our part-time SENDCo and works Monday, Tuesday and Wednesdays.

 completed in order to identify potential risks and ensure that relevant control measures are put in to place.
 Depending on individual needs, parents may be asked to accompany their child on an out of school visit.

 How will the curriculum be matched to my child’s needs?

 Lessons are pitched appropriately so that all children can learn and progress.
 Teachers take account of the needs of the individual child and plan different tasks and materials appropriately.
 Tracking and assessment enables each class teacher to analyse the progress of every child.

-Termly Pupil Progress Meetings are held with the Head Teacher, Deputy Head Teacher/Learning Support Manager and class teacher to discuss suitable teaching programmes for each child.Termly reviews of learning targets for your child take place with the Learning Support Manager and class teacher, and new programmes or support is organised as necessary, leading to personalised learning.
+Termly Pupil Progress Meetings are held with members of the Senior Management Team and class teacher to discuss suitable teaching programmes for each child.Termly reviews of learning targets for your child take place with the SENDCo and class teacher, and new programmes or support is organised as necessary, leading to personalised learning.
 Targets are set to support children’s individual needs and are regularly updated.
 Children work in a variety of groupings, such as small supported groups, 1:1, mixed ability and similar ability groups.
 Children are involved in identifying their own learning targets where appropriate.
 Parents, carers in consultation with the class teacher review their child’s targets at least once per term.
 This ensures that each child’s targets match their learning needs.